whatsinport

 Opening Hours and Holidays:

 Commercial centers and shops are usually open between 9.00 a.m. and 1.00 p.m. and between 4.00 p.m. and 7 p.m., but a few shops, particularly supermarkets, are open all day.
 In tourist areas, many shops remain open till 10.00 p.m.
-Shops are normally closed on Sundays and Public Holidays.
+Shops are normally closed on Sundays and Public Holidays, however when a cruise ship is in town, they will open their doors.

 National holidays